 Better Manufacturing Intelligence

 WATS enables the flow of mission-critical data related to manufacturing and field failures.
 By ensuring that data from testing, repair and RMA is given to those best equipped to evaluate its severity and required response.
 It is the perfect example of how companies making Industrial Electronics can add software technologies for Digitalization and Industrial IoT on top of their regular activities, to better understand their strengths and weaknesses.
 To understand what is causing their products to fail, during manufacturing or in the field.
 Both real failures, and false failures.
 And then fixing, and taking the lessons from that with them, so that the problem does not repeat itself tomorrow.

 Read about the WATS top-down approach to quality management

 ”By selecting WATS we will gain real-time information from our production sites globally.
 We can easily investigate issues that occur by analysis tools and reports provided in WATSJonas NilefellEMS Quality Manager, ABB Control Technologies

 When a product is finalized, the data accurately reflect the story on how that exact unit came into this world.
 And as time goes by, and the inevitable product failures occurs, you can use that data to understand the commonalities of failures.
 To make sure product recalls becomes a thing of the past.

 Effective control of global manufacturing and supply chain

 WATS helps collect the data from any factory in the world, including your subcontractors.
 Not only does it help you understand your data, but it also enables you to optimize important activities that often are root causes of detected and undetected failures.
 Poor control of test software versions or unit firmware currently in use leads to expensive rework.
 Uncalibrated or poorly maintained test systems causes false failures and unnecessary downtime in manufacturing.
-With WATS, all of these problems are effectively managed by standard functionality.
+With WATS, all of these problems are effectively managed by standard off-the-shelf functionality.